Mojito

 This post may contain affiliate links, please see our privacy policy for details.

-Whether you’re lounging by the pool, on a beach towel with your bestie, or just trying to bring vacation energy to your backyard, this Mojito for Two is the kind of cocktail that tastes like summer’s officially here.
+The ultimate cocktail for when you’re lounging by the pool, on a beach towel with your bestie, or just trying to bring vacation energy to your backyard.
+This Mojito is the kind of cocktail that tastes like summer’s officially here.

 It’s light, citrusy, and just sweet enough, with a good hit of mint to keep things cool.
 And yes, smacking the mint is part of the process.
 You’ll never skip that step again.